vasthav/Udacity-DSND-Capstone_project-Starbucks/README.md

 NOTE:
 - We have also created top converting user list (total Ids 3941).
   - These users are like 1000 true fans.
-  - They enjoy the product & we need to send offers to them.
+  - They enjoy the product & we need not send offers to them.
 - We have also created least converting user list (total Ids 4037).
   - These users have converted but has potential to convert more.
   - These user ids can be used for remarketing by offering better offers so that they convert more.